5 Reasons Why Employees Prefer Non-Cash Incentives and Rewards

 Non-cash incentives and rewards motivate better says science

-Companies have long struggled with employee engagement and continue to.
-There is no debating that.
+Companies have long struggled with employee engagement and continue to do so.
 As a result, incentive compensation programs are now part of many companies’ cultures.
 In a study by WorldatWork, it was determined that 88% of organizations have a recognition and/or rewards program in place.

 What does this mean exactly?
 It means that when given the choice, people initially believe they’d rather be rewarded with cash than tangible rewards.
 Although In practice, working adults who engage in a challenging mental task perform significantly better when the incentive is a tangible reward, not cash but an item of desire.
 How significantly?
 According to the aforementioned U of C study, the same amount of non-cash reward led to nearly triple the performance uplift when empirically measured!